keides2/roam-research-mcp-enterprise/README.md

 12. `roam_search_for_tag`: Search for blocks containing a specific tag and optionally filter by blocks that also contain another tag nearby.
 13. `roam_remember`: Add a memory or piece of information to remember.
 (Internally uses `roam_process_batch_actions`.)
 14. `roam_recall`: Retrieve all stored memories.
-15. `roam_datomic_query`: Execute a custom Datomic query on the Roam graph beyond the available search tools.
+15. `roam_datomic_query`: Execute a custom Datomic query on the Roam graph for advanced data retrieval beyond the available search tools.
 16. `roam_process_batch_actions`: Execute a sequence of low-level block actions (create, update, move, delete) in a single, non-transactional batch.
+(Note: For actions on existing blocks or within a specific page context, it is often necessary to first obtain valid page or block UIDs using tools like `roam_fetch_page_by_title`.)

 **Deprecated Tools**:
 The following tools have been deprecated as of `v.0.30.0` in favor of the more powerful and flexible `roam_process_batch_actions`: